 Yes, the use of Leadinfo is legal under the GDPR, which was introduced as a European privacy law on 25 May 2018.

-Leadinfo matches the IP address of the visitor against a publicly available database of company data (such as the Chamber of Commerce).
-According to the GDPR, the IP address is considered to be private data, and there must be solid justification for its use.
+Leadinfo matches the visitor’s IP address against a publicly available database of company data (such as the Chamber of Commerce).
+According to the GDPR, the IP address is considered private data, and there must be solid justification for its use.
 The justification is ‘own legitimate interest’, provided for in Article 6(1)(f) of the GDPR.
 This article states working with personal data is permitted if this serves a clear interest and privacy standards are maintained.

-Marketing and analytics are considered to be legitimate interests, and Leadinfo only uses private data in a limited capacity.
-IP addresses are not saved and only publicly accessible corporate data is shared with the users.
+Marketing and analytics are considered legitimate interests, and Leadinfo only uses private data in a limited capacity.
+IP addresses are not saved, and only publicly accessible corporate data is shared with the users.
 This means that Leadinfo maintains privacy standards.
 As a Leadinfo user, you are obliged to state these facts in your company’s privacy statement, as well as the register of data processing operations.

 Do clients have access to IP addresses?

 No, Leadinfo clients do not have access to IP addresses.
 Naturally, they may be using their own software to check which IP addresses are visiting their website, but this information is not linked to Leadinfo.

 What should I mention on my site when I use Leadinfo?

 GDPR requires companies to inform their visitors about what happens to their personal data.
 They must do so in a privacy statement.
 An explanation in the Terms and Conditions is not legally valid.
 You can choose how you would like to word this in your privacy statement.
 The following is a sample text that you could base your text on: To measure B2B use of our website, we use the Leadinfo solution based in Rotterdam.
 This service shows us company names and addresses based on the IP addresses of our visitors.
 The IP address is not stored after use.